BioMarin RareConnectionsTM helps patients and their families gain access to therapy throughout their treatment journey

 • ventriculoperitoneal shunts

+Premedication of patients with antihistamines with or without antipyretics or corticosteroids is recommended 30-60 minutes prior to the start of infusion.
 Brineura must only be administered via the intraventricular route using aseptic technique to reduce the risk of infection.
 Administer Brineura and the Intraventricular Electrolytes using the provided Administration Kit for use with Brineura components.
 Prior to each infusion, inspect the scalp for signs of intraventricular access device leakage or failure and for potential infection.
 Prior to each infusion of Brineura and when clinically indicated, send cerebrospinal fluid (CSF) samples for testing of cell count and culture.
+Replace the intraventricular access device reservoir prior to 4 years of single-puncture administrations.

 Special Populations